 CAUTION: To protect access to your critical system components, assign a password to every user account that can access the Dell OpenManage software.
-Users without an assigned password cannot log in to Dell OpenManage software on a system running Windows Server 2003 due to the operating system design.

-CAUTION: Disable guest accounts for supported Windows operating systems to protect access to your critical system components.
+∧ CAUTION: Disable guest accounts for supported Windows operating systems to protect access to your critical system components.
 Consider renaming the guest accounts so that remote scripts cannot enable the accounts using the default guest account names.